 It’s up to the buyers to request any repairs based on the inspection report.
 You’ll consult with your agent on their requests to weigh your options:

-• Agree to the issue before the sale closes
+• Address the issue before the sale closes.

-• Agree to give the buyers a repair credit to address the problem
+• Agree to give the buyers a repair credit to resolve the problem.

 Prepare for the home appraisal